DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 ### Local Storage Values Set in the Role Code Are Lost

-When TestCafe runs actions in a role, it saves browser's local storages on the server and resets their previous state at every new page.
-As a result, the local storage values you set in role code do not persist on the next pages in this role.

-If you need to keep these local storage values between pages, you can disable page caching.
+Role's initialization actions start with clear local and session storages.
+Role actions may add or modify items in these storages.

+When navigation occurs in the role code, the destination page is opened with empty storages.
+To preserve the storage content, TestCafe saves it to the server before the navigation, and then restores on the destination page.
+However, if the browser retrieves the destination page from cache, TestCafe is unable to restore the storages.

+To ensure that local and session storages are preserved after navigation, disable page caching.
 Note that this slows down the test execution.

 Use the [fixture.disablePageCaching](../test-code-structure.md#disable-page-caching) and [test.disablePageCaching](../test-code-structure.md#disable-page-caching) methods to disable caching during a particular fixture or test.